MicrosoftDocs/win32/desktop-src/prog-dx-with-com.md

 Set this to the CLSID of the object that you want to create.

 *pUnkOuter*
-Set to `nullptr` (or NULL).
+Set to `nullptr`.
 This parameter is used only if you are aggregating objects.
 A discussion of COM aggregation is outside the scope of this topic.

 *dwClsContext*
 Set to CLSCTX_INPROC_SERVER.
 This setting indicates that the object is implemented as a DLL and runs as part of your application's process.